-People with lower incomes are more often exposed to secondhand smoke because can’t afford to move if they are exposed to it.
+People with lower incomes are more often exposed to secondhand smoke because they can’t afford to move if they are exposed to it.

+So how do you avoid second hand smoke at home when second hand smoke can travel through walls?
 Not allowing smoking in indoor spaces is the only way to completely prevent exposure to secondhand smoke.
 Owners of apartment buildings have the right to make their buildings smoke-free.
 Landlords can actually save money in cleaning costs when preparing a unit that a smoker lived in for a new tenant.
 According to a 2010 study, on average, it costs nearly $5,000 more to prepare a smoking unit for a new tenant than it does to prepare a nonsmoking unit.7

 If you are a tenant and are suffering from drifting secondhand smoke in your unit, there are steps you can take to work with your neighbors and landlord to adopt a smoke-free policy for your building.
+Learn more here.

 In addition, if you have a medical condition made worse by secondhand smoke drifting into your apartment, federal and state disability laws might help you address the problem.
 Depending on the nature of your disability, your landlord may be required to make changes to reduce your exposure.
 For more information, click here.